houseofleft/shades/README.md

 The majority of these implement simplex noise fields to determine color resulting in images that will appear different each time they are generated.

 Current existing shades are:

 * BlockColor
+* HorizontalGradient
+* VerticalGradient
+* PointGradients
 * NoiseGradient
 * DomainWarpGradient
 * SwirlOfShades

-## Installing Shades

-Shades is pip installable with:
-'''
-python -m pip install shades
-'''
+All shades have inherit internal methods that can be used for drawing on images.

+Current existing methods are:

+* rectangle
+* triangle
+* shape
+* circle
+* pizza_slice
+* fill

 ## Using Shades